-Each patient is evaluated by an orthopedic team operating under the leadership of a physiatrist.
-Together with the family, professionals in the fields of rehabilitation nursing; speech-language pathology; clinical nutrition; psychology; pastoral care; vocational counseling; case management; and physical, occupational and recreational therapies work with the patient to achieve the best outcome possible.
+Each patient is evaluated by a transdisciplinary team operating under the leadership of a physiatrist.
+Together with the family, this team includes professionals in the fields of rehabilitation nursing; speech-language pathology; dietitian; psychology; vocational counseling; case management; and physical and occupational therapists, all working with the patient to achieve the best outcome possible.

 One of the most important members of the treatment team is the family.
 The family is provided with training, professional support, education and counseling and works with the patient's treatment team to provide information about the patient's personality, lifestyle, and hopes.

 Learn more about Siskin Hospital's treatment team.

 Orthopedic services at Siskin Hospital work to improve the patient's mobility, range of motion, strength, stability, and flexibility at the location of the injury.
 Patients are taught how to compensate for their injury and how to improve their home environment for maximum independence and functionality.